 5. Media recognition

-You have to show national and/or international recognition of your work.
+Let’s talk about media.
+There are three parts to this one.
+First, you have to prove national and/or international recognition of your work.
 Maybe a major news paper wrote about you, maybe you did an interview with a magazine, a podcast with lots of listeners, it could be web articles and huge dance blogs too.. you get it.
 It could be an award you won as well.

-If you danced for an artist, you also want to find articles about the artist and his/her achievements.
-You simply just have to prove that you’re doing great things with great people in order to get an American artist visa for dancers.
+You “simply” just have to prove that you’re doing great things with great people in order to get an American artist visa for dancers.

 6. Prove that you played a critical role

-I remember my first meeting with my lawyer and he asked me if I had shows where I was basically the center of attention and I said: “Well, I mean, I’ve always just been a back up dancer” and he smiled and said:
+This part took a while for me to understand.
+I remember my first meeting with my lawyer and he asked me if I had shows where I was the lead dancer and center of attention and I said: “Well, I mean, I’ve always just been a back up dancer”.
+He smiled patiently and said:

 “Okay, you don’t know this, but starting now, we don’t ever say “just a back up dancer” again.
+If you’re being humble, you’re never gonna get this visa.
 You’re a critical dancer with extraordinary abilities”.

 (Cute how this visa process is teaching you to stand up for youself too, right!)

 They’re looking for moments where you were the lead, danced a solo or where you were the center of attention – not “just a back up dancer”.
-Basically, the more people on stage, the less significant you are.
+Basically, the more people on stage, the less significant you are, so try to think about which jobs you’ve done where you didn’t share the stage with a lot of people.

 7. A dance agency